evmaus/ClusterSAT/README.md

 ## Usage

-### Running TribbleSAT
+### Running SimpleSAT

-TribbleSAT is a simple SAT solver.
-You can run it on a file (see some from the [the site here](https://www.cs.ubc.ca/~hoos/SATLIB/benchm.html) in ./src/tribblesat/parsers/testdata/) pretty easily.
+SimpleSAT is a simple SAT solver.
+You can run it on a file (see some from the [the site here](https://www.cs.ubc.ca/~hoos/SATLIB/benchm.html) in ./src/simplesat/parsers/testdata/) pretty easily.

-After building, the TribbleSAT executable is at:
+After building, the SimpleSAT executable is at:
-./bazel-bin/src/tribblesat/utilities/cdcl_runner
+./bazel-bin/src/simplesat/utilities/cdcl_runner

 And can be run like this:
-./bazel-bin/src/tribblesat/utilities/cdcl_runner --file=$filename
+./bazel-bin/src/simplesat/utilities/cdcl_runner --file=$filename
 (This runs it with the default settings.
-Alternate settings, which may be slower, require modifying ./src/tribblesat/utilities/cdcl_runner.)
+Alternate settings, which may be slower, require modifying ./src/simplesat/utilities/cdcl_runner.)

 ### Running ClusterSAT